PredatH0r/ChanSort/source/build.md

 You can select any of these in the Visual Studio tool bar:
 - **NoDevExpress_Debug**: builds all source projects, except ChanSort and ChanSort.Loader.LG.UI (no license needed)
 - **All_Debug**: builds all source projects (requires a DevExpress license)
-- All_Release: not used
+- **All_Release**: not used

 Run your own build
 ---
 The application is designed so that you can add, modify and compile non-UI projects using the "NoDevExpress_Debug" build configuration.
 Simply copy precompiled ChanSort.exe and \*.UI.dll files to your solution's "Debug" folder, e.g. from a [binary release .zip on github](https://github.com/PredatH0r/ChanSort/releases).

 ChanSort.exe will dynamically load all ChanSort.Loader.*.dll assemblies that it finds in its folder and iterates though classes implementing
 ChanSort.Api.ISerializerPlugin until one successfully loads the file opened by the user.

 Write your own loader project
 ---
 You can add a new "Class Library (.NET Framework)" project to the solution, open Build / Configuration manager and select your project to be included in the build.

 ChanSort will use your ISerializerPlugin implementation to get an instance of your loader class, which must be derived from SerializerBase.
 The SerializerBase.DataRoot object is where your loader adds the lists and channels so that the UI can display them.

 SerializerBase.DefaultEncoding is the text encoding selected by the user through the UI.
 If the channel list file contains 8-bit characters without explicit encoding or a code page, use this encoding.
 Overide the setter to dynamically re-parse any strings if needed.

 SerializerBase.Features controls what kind of operations the UI will offer for the channel list.